cgjohnso/Is-CO2-per-capita-a-reliable-indicator-of-a-country-s-total-CO2-production-/README.md

 2. What is the total CO2 production for the top 10 emitting countries by CO2 per capita?
 3. What is the total CO2 production for all other countries combined minus the top 10 emitters by total C02 production, and the top 10 emitting countries by CO2 per capita?

-## Results

-I loaded the World Bank's CO2 Dataset into Tableau, and created a visualization that segmented countries into categories based on emission levels.
-A power point was created, and a final analysis of the data was performed via a narrarated presentation that was uploaded to Youtube.

 ## Methodology

+I loaded the World Bank's CO2 Dataset into Tableau

 ## [Presentation (YouTube)](https://youtu.be/XGYeh6eDvbM)
 [![Presentation](https://github.com/cgjohnso/Scrutinizing-The-World-Bank-Climate-Action-Plan/blob/main/PowerpointPresentation5.png)](https://youtu.be/XGYeh6eDvbM "Redirect to presentation")